Skip to content

 This course builds on NTU’s experience of upskilling major employers in the region in the areas of data analytics and data science.
 Our previous experience in work-based learning prepared graduates to take innovative roles in the rapidly changing Data Science industry.

-Studying takes place in our purpose-built ISTeC building, where you will have access to our specialist Data Science teaching facility and 3D imagery lab.
+Studying takes place in our purpose-built ISTeC building, where you will have access to our dedicated Data Science teaching facility is equipped with high-performance workstations to support advanced machine learning and data analytics.

 As there is a growing need in the UK for data science experts we’ve secured funding of £498,245 from the UK Department for Digital, Culture, Media and Sport (DCMS) and the Office for Students to support the development of this course.